joshstevens19/rindexer/README.md

 - add a getting started guide for rust / no-code
 - look into deployments to make it easy to do

+bugs:
+- Do not create a new postgres client each time on rust projects

 nice to have:
+- look at the final unwraps
 - look into PK with tx hash and tx index and log index to make it unique and not have to worry about duplicates

 future features: